ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    *  Receivers are advised that the Domain Owner considers messages that fail to authenticate to be suspicious ("p=quarantine")

+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 59]

+Internet-Draft                  DMARCbis                       June 2021

    *  Aggregate feedback reports should be sent via email to the addresses "dmarc-feedback@example.com" and "example-tld- test@thirdparty.example.net" ("rua=mailto:dmarc- feedback@example.com, mailto:tld-test@thirdparty.example.net")

+   *  The Domain Owner desires that only 25% of messages using this Organizational Domain that fail authentication are subject to this policy ("pct=25")

    The DMARC policy record might look like this when retrieved using a common command-line tool (the output shown would appear on a single